bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

       ~~~~~~~~~~~~~~~~~~~~~~~~~
         aggregate-cond.sh -PgridName=<name> -PnumRows=<integer> -PtargetDir=<dirPath> <sourceFilePath>

+        Note:
+        When the REGULAR_GAUSSIAN_GRID is chosen as target grid and a regional subset which crosses the
+        prime meridian is also defined the processing will not work.
+This affects the predefined regions
+        WESTERN_EUROPE_AND_MEDITERRANEAN and AFRICA.

         Parameter Description:
             -PgridName=<name>
                 Specifies the target grid of the resulting product.
 This is a mandatory parameter.
                 Valid parameters are: GEOGRAPHIC_LAT_LON  and  REGULAR_GAUSSIAN_GRID.
-                When REGULAR_GAUSSIAN_GRID is chosen regional subsets can not be used.
             -PnumRows=<integer>
                 Specifies the number of rows for the specified grid.
                 Default ist 2160 rows.
 A grid with the default number of rows leads to a resolution of